 - Bottoms-up approach.

-In a bottoms-up approach the researchers determine "the mechanisms of androgen action on the skeletal muscle and the prostate identify signaling molecules that are downstream of androgen receptor and [determine] which activate pathways involved in skeletal muscle hypertrophy, but not the prostate."
+In a bottoms-up approach the researchers determine "The mechanisms of androgen action on the skeletal muscle and the prostate dentify signaling molecules that are downstream of androgen receptor and [determine] which activate pathways involved in skeletal muscle hypertrophy, but not the prostate."
 Based on these mechanisms of action the researchers design a SARM to act in those specific pathways.

 Given the potential upsides are SARMs, you might be wondering why they aren't being prescribed by medical professionals to patients.
 Although there are a number of SARMs in clinical trial, none have been advanced in to late-stage clinical trials (Phase IV), which has the goal of watching drug use in the general public and examining long-term effects.